Reconstructive Skin Surgery

-Malignant melanoma is a cancer which usually starts in the skin.
+Malignant melanoma is a life threatening cancer which usually starts in the skin.
 More specifically, within the layer of skin which produces melanin (skin pigment), hence its name.
-It is an uncommon skin cancer, however it is the most serious one.
+It is less common than other skin cancers, however it is the most serious one.
 The cells, either in pre-existing moles or normal looking skin, begin to over-produce, grow beyond control causing an alteration in skin appearance.
 This is usually noted as a changing mole, irregular in outline or colour.

 Although the cause is not fully understood, there is a strong evidence to suggest that ultraviolet (UV) radiation from the sun can do long-term damage to the skin, especially if skin is likely to burn following exposure to strong sunshine.
 People with positive family history of melanoma are also, at higher risk of developing this type of skin cancer.

-It is important to continue to examine your skin for any abnormal growths to detect early warning signs and to be aware of things you can do to help yourself.
+It is important to continue to examine your skin for any abnormal growths (new or old ones) to detect early warning signs and to be aware of things you can do to help yourself.
+Gallery below shows few examples of typical melanoma appearance to give you an idea what to look for.

 Check for any existing or new skin lumps or moles that enlarge, change colour, bleed or itch.
 Most changes are harmless but they may indicate the start of a skin cancer.
 See your doctor if in doubt.
 The ABCD rule (see below) can help you remember what to look out for: